nbarraza/AntiCheats/README.md

     *   Create a new world or edit an existing one.
     *   Go to **Behavior Packs** under "Add-Ons".
 Find "Anti Cheats BP" in the "Available" packs and activate it.
     *   Go to **Resource Packs**.
 "Anti Cheats RP" should be automatically activated in the "Active" packs list.
 If not, find it in "Available" and activate it.
-    *   **Crucially, enable "Beta APIs"** in your world's "Game" settings (under "Experiments").
-This addon requires Beta APIs to function correctly.
+    *   **Enable "Beta APIs" AND "Custom Components V2"** in your world's "Experiments" settings.
+Both are required for the addon to function correctly.

 ## Configuration